-This post discusses how the use of Platform as a Service (PaaS) greatly reduces the Total Cost of Ownership (TCO) of public cloud.
-When comparing the TCO of a private versus a public cloud implementation of an environment, many enter all CMDB entries into the cost calculator of a hyperscale cloud provider.
-This approach makes no sense and leads to the wrong conclusions.
+This post discusses how right-sizing, combined with the use of Platform as a Service (PaaS) greatly reduces the Total Cost of Ownership (TCO) of IT in the public cloud.
+When comparing the TCO of a private versus a public cloud implementation of an environment, many enter all CMDB entries as-is into the cost calculator of a hyperscale cloud service provider (CSP).
+However, this approach makes no sense and leads to the wrong conclusions.
+In order to make a proper TCO comparison between your private cloud and a public CSP, you must move as many functions as possible to SaaS and to PaaS, and right-size your remaining IaaS components.

 Traditional comparison of private and public cloud costs